-Outstanding Emerging Scholar Awards
+Outstanding Emerging Scholar Awards (temporarily suspended, for 2021)

-2017's Outstanding Emerging Scholars are
+2020's Outstanding Emerging Scholars were

-WSSA Distinguished Book Award
+WSSA Distinguished Book Award (temporarily suspended, for 2021)

 Each year's Immediate Past-President chairs a committee which chooses to recognize one book published that year for its major contribution to the social sciences.
-The author(s) receive a cash award and are honored at the President's Reception and Awards Ceremony.
+The author(s) receive a $1,000 cash award and are honored at the President's Reception and Awards Ceremony.

-2016's WSSA Distinguished Book Award Winners are
+2020's WSSA Distinguished Book Award went to

-Larry Gould Best Article Award
+Larry Gould Best Article Award (temporarily suspended, for 2021)

 Each year, a committee chaired by the Editor of the Social Science Journal chooses the best article from those published in the previous year.
-The author(s) receive a cash award and are honored at the President's Reception and Awards Ceremony.
+The author(s) receive a $1,000 cash award and are honored at the President's Reception and Awards Ceremony.

 Competitions for Students

-Student Paper Competition
+Student Paper Competitions

 John Wicks Dissertation Paper Award